eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

     def patch_operation(self):
         ...

+    # If you need to handle multiple methods with a single function, you can use the `generic` method as shown above
     @route.generic(["POST", "PATCH"])
     def mixed(request):
         ...

+api.register_controllers()
 ```

-If you need to handle multiple methods with a single function, you can use the `generic` method as shown above

-**Django Ninja Extra** APIController only works when wrapped around `ControllerRouter` which is the same as `router`
+To have a complete Controller setup, the APIController must be decorated with `ControllerRouter` before it's been registered.